 You are currently viewing 12 photos from my long layover in Kyiv in 2017 (and a preview of 2 of the best tips for cheap travel)

 In 2017, I chose a long connection for my flight, as I always do whenever I can if it’s the same price, since I like to travel.
 This allowed me to spend a full day in Kyiv.
-Vladimir Putin was already not very popular, as you can see in the picture I took, because of the annexation of Crimea among other things.
+Vladimir Putin was already not very popular, as you can see in the picture I took, because of the annexation of Crimea (among other reasons).

-Since it’s already the 1-year anniversary of the invasion of Ukraine, I’ll share memories of my day there in 2017 with you.
-Flytrippers’ other co-founder, Kevin, talked about the week he spent in Kyiv much more recently (in November 2021) and had mentioned a bit of this daytrip too.
+Since it’s already the 2-year anniversary of the invasion of Ukraine, I’ll share memories of my day there with you.
+Kevin, Flytrippers’ other co-founder, talked about the week he spent in Kyiv much more recently (in November 2021) and had mentioned a bit of this daytrip to Kyiv too.

-The first thing we notice on the way from the airport to the city center is how modern it is.
+The 2nd tip is related to first thing we notice on the way from the airport to the city center: how modern Kyiv is.

 Building in Kyiv (photo credit: Andrew D’Amours/Flytrippers)